open-cogsci/osdoc/content/pages/tutorials/capybara.md

 ### Background box 3

 __Tip__ -- Deleted items are still available in the 'Unused items' bin, until you select 'Permanently delete unused items' in the 'Unused items' tab.
-You can re-add deleted items to a `sequence` using the 'Append existing item' button.
+You can re-add deleted items to a SEQUENCE using the 'Append existing item' button.

 </div>